AFP to terrorists in Marawi: Surrender or die

 Government forces have so far rescued 560 civilians.

-At least 20 government forces have been killed so far (17 from AFP, 3 from Philippine National Police) and 19 civilians were killed since the fighting began.
+At least 19 civilians and 20 government forces (17 from AFP, 3 from Philippine National Police) have been killed since the fighting began.

 The military has so far killed 65 militants, with 42 body counts.
 Foreign fighters were also reportedly included in the casualties.

 At least 90,000 people were said to be displaced as the gunbattle continued on its eighth day.
-JE
+JE/rga

 RELATED STORIES